 You report a crime when you bring it to the attention of a CSA, and that report should be made in good faith.
-You can also make a report by filing out the online Campus Security Authority crime report form.
-This report will be forwarded to the Middlebury College Department of Public Safety.
+You can also make a report by filling out the online Campus Security Authority crime report form.
+This report will be forwarded to the Middlebury Institute Security Department.
 The CSA report form is located on Middlebury's Department of Public Safety webpage.